dhis2/dhis2-docs-implementation/content/implementation/core-team.md

 ***Assessment Process***

 The DHIS2 capacity building needs assessment is meant to be self-administered, with support from relevant partners that can provide guidance on understanding the related technical areas discussed in this template.
-The technical areas are seperated into the 5 core roles identified in the DHIS2 core team planning guidance:
+The technical areas are separated into the 5 core roles identified in the DHIS2 core team planning guidance:
 1. Operational Lead
 2. Implementer - Program
 3. Implementer - Technical